Gosainkunda Trek – See One Of Nepal’s Most Beautiful Lakes

 The inhabitants of the Gosainkunda area are mostly Tamangs.
 The Tamang people constitute 5.6 percent of the population of Nepal and have their own language.

-The Gosainkunda trek can take anything from 8 to 16 days, depending on how pushed for time you are.
+Hiking to Gosainkunda can take anywhere from 8 to 16 days, depending on how pressed for time you are.

 Regional Map